Veshka32/Evolution-game/readme.txt

 - Player enter login
 - click "join game" - > Game add player
 - if number of players in game=2? game starts and players get random cards;

+Synchronized:
+methods enable a simple strategy for preventing thread interference and memory consistency errors: if an object is visible to more than one thread, all reads or writes to that object's variables are done through synchronized methods.

+ HashtAble is synchronized by default